Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 What if My Health Insurance Carrier Pays Some of My Medical Bills?

-If your health insurance carrier or Medicare or Medicaid makes payments on your behalf for injuries related to your 18-wheeler or commercial truck accident, the carrier or agency is generally entitled to be reimbursed out of your settlement proceeds, a right known as subrogation.
+If your health insurance carrier, Medicare, or Medicaid makes payments on your behalf for injuries related to your 18-wheeler or commercial truck accident, the health insurance carrier or agency is generally entitled to be reimbursed out of your settlement proceeds – a right known as subrogation.

 The amount the carrier or agency is entitled to be reimbursed can differ, but our Dallas truck accident attorneys are almost always able to secure a reduction of health insurance liens or workers’ compensation liens.